 ESM is fundamentally no different.
 To use it for the best, organizations need to adopt and customize it with a balanced and thorough strategy.
 It will not streamline tasks or create inspiration on its own.
 It is not a substitute for a rational, well-considered, and human-centric culture.
 It is not simply a soapbox to hurl ideas around at will.
 And it certainly won’t cure a company’s communication issues by itself.

-ESM is however a tool that if implemented and used appropriately, can render a lot of the traditional communication and project bulk pointless.
+Enterprise Social Media is however a tool that if implemented and used appropriately, can render a lot of the traditional communication and project bulk pointless.
 It can be a great meeting ground for ideas, and it can lend itself to organizations who require a means of dispersing ideas, content, and communications quickly in a time when business adaptation and agility is of utmost importance.

 The 2nd Digital HR Summit Amsterdam, April 2-3 will feature a selection of sessions that will explore the implications of Digital technologies on HR and the business in general.
 Make sure you follow The HR Congress Blog to stay posted on all the latest news, updates and content from the world of work!